Weixin07/Google-Maps-List-Comparator/README.md

 Run these from the repository root:

-- `pnpm dev` – Vite front-end in watch mode.
+- `pnpm dev` - Vite front-end in watch mode.
-- `pnpm tauri dev` – full-stack desktop shell.
+- `pnpm tauri dev` - full-stack desktop shell.
-- `pnpm lint` / `pnpm typecheck` / `pnpm test` – JS/TS quality gates (also combined via `pnpm check`).
+- `pnpm lint` / `pnpm typecheck` / `pnpm test` - JS/TS quality gates (also combined via `pnpm check`).
+- `pnpm smoke` - one-touch harness used by CI (lint -> typecheck -> vitest run -> `cargo test -p tauri-app`).
-- `cargo test -p tauri-app` – Rust unit tests (SQLCipher bootstrap, telemetry buffer, vault helpers).
+- `cargo test -p tauri-app` - Rust unit tests (SQLCipher bootstrap, telemetry buffer, vault helpers).

 > Tip: if you add new telemetry scenarios, keep JSONL lines small so the default 5 MiB rotation window isn’t tripped unintentionally.

 ## Environment & Secrets

+- `.env.development` is checked in with safe placeholder values so the desktop shell boots with telemetry enabled and stub API keys.
+Copy it to `.env.local` for custom tweaks.
 - `.env` files are **only** loaded in debug/dev builds.
 Production binaries rely on real environment variables or the OS keychain.
 If you need `.env` during automated testing, opt-in via `ALLOW_DOTENV=1`.
 - Database keys live under the OS keychain service `GoogleMapsListComparator` and are never written to disk.
 Deleting/corrupting the entry automatically forces a secure rebootstrap on next launch.
 - Telemetry buffer defaults can be tuned with: